carnegierobotics/multisense_viewer/README.md

 To be able to use the auto connect feature, launch with root/admin privileges.

 ### Windows
-Prerequisites:
+<b> Prerequisites: </b>

-Have Microsoft's Visual studio installed.
+Have Microsoft's Visual studio with c++ desktop environment tools installed.
 [Link to download](https://visualstudio.microsoft.com/vs/) <br/>
 Install the Vulkan SDK for windows.
-Get the SDK installer [here](https://sdk.lunarg.com/sdk/download/1.3.216.0/windows/VulkanSDK-1.3.216.0-Installer.exe) and run it.
+Get the SDK installer [here](https://sdk.lunarg.com/sdk/download/1.3.216.0/windows/VulkanSDK-1.3.216.0-Installer.exe) and run it. <br/>
+Install WinPcap DLLs. [link to installer](https://www.winpcap.org/install/bin/WinPcap_4_1_3.exe).
+You can uncheck enabling winpcap driver after installation.

-Clone this repo using git
+#### Clone this repo using git
 ``` sh
 $ git clone --recurse-submodules -j4 https://github.com/M-Gjerde/MultiSense
 ```
 #### Tested with Visual Studio 2022.
 1. Open up a new cmake project in Visual studio.
 Remember to launch as admin.
-2.
+2. Configure the cmake file and set MultiSense-viewer.exe as startup item
+3. Launch using VS or run the exe located in out/ folder

 ## Folder structure

-Install winpcap. [link to installer](https://www.winpcap.org/install/bin/WinPcap_4_1_3.exe) Used to enable the auto connect feature.
 Primarily documented using doxygen.
 Use a browser to view documentation located in docs/html.

 ```text